 I stopped at the grocery store before work one morning.
 If I’m late, I don’t think anyone would notice, but I still am usually on time.
-I get to the check out lane, which is stressful at this time of the morning because they only have one cashier.
+Yet I get stressed out if I have to stop at the store first because they only have one cashier at this time.

-I’m third in line, this big gruff guy I am a gruff big guy sans intimidation) is in front of me and a woman is checking out.
+At the checkout, I’m third in line, this big gruff guy (I am a gruff big guy sans intimidation) is in front of me and a woman is checking out.
 I see that she is separating out some groceries.
 Some to be paid for with food stamps and the others with cash.
 As you could guess, I made a judgement.
 Beyond just angry that her transaction takes longer.

 Then she comes up short with the money.
 Like two dollars short.
-Now I would just be silently pissed, but I think, “oh yeah, this guy is going to give her the business.
+Now I was silently pissed, but I think, oh yeah, this guy is going to give her the business.
 Say something I only wish I could say.

-Instead, he simply hands the cashier the money.
+Instead, he simply hands the cashier the two dollars.
 Gives a nod.

 I am blown away.
 This act of kindness made me see how quickly the world can be different.
 The woman gets out of a sticky situation and gets to feel the kindness of a stranger.